giovannimanetti11/perseo-feedback-system/README.md

 This plugin is open for enhancements and bug fixing.
 You are welcome to contribute to its development.

+## Privacy Policy

+Perseo Feedback System stores feedback responses from users in The WordPress database in a table called 'perseo_feedback'.
+The stored data includes the user's response to the feedback prompt, the timestamp of the response, the url the feedback was given, the ip address and user agent.
+This data is is not shared with any third parties.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.